Schizophrenia

 long-term illness, but they may do if you are vulnerable.

-with symptoms, but this usually makes things worse.
+to cope with symptoms, but this can make things worse.

 Cannabis